 The Encore enters its seventh model year in the U.S. with reduced trim levels and one unfortunate change: the disappearance of the more powerful and efficient turbocharged engine.
 In the past, Encore buyers could choose between a 138- or 153-horsepower version of a 1.4-liter turbocharged inline-4, but now only the less-powerful version is available.
 Strangely, more buyers opted for the base engine despite a significant power boost and a bump of one overall mpg for just $250 extra.
-However, the more powerful 1.4 engine may find new life in the Encore GX, a larger new crossover that slots between the tiny Encore and the midsize Envision.

 All trim levels of the Encore come equipped with power features, OnStar, and satellite radio as standard, while higher trims add further comfort and technology options like heated leather seats, active safety features, and an upgraded stereo.

 The Encore is available in front- or all-wheel drive to go with its 1.4-liter turbo-4, and a 6-speed automatic transmission is the only option.